KarmenS/API-Lab-8/README.md

 Interaction Design, Prototyping course, API lab, Group 8

 ## What the project does
-Popmotion is an advanced functional JavaScript animation library.
-Can be used also to make reactive animations.
+Popmotion is a collection of simple libraries for delightful interfaces.
+It can be used to make animations, interactive elements as well as just add a more interesting twist to the visual aspect of interfaces.
-The animations are created by animating DOM elements
+The animations are created by animating DOM elements.

+Our project is experimenting with some of the examples from Popmotion Pure (https://popmotion.io/pure/).
+Descriptions of the specific examples we extended can be found in their respective README files.

 ## Why the project is useful
-Animation could be used to enhance interaction for example in sign-up flows and other gui elements (bring examples maybe?)
+Animation could be used to enhance interaction for example in sign-up flows and other gui elements.
+It can serve as a feedforward for some functionalities.
+It can also offer a playful form of feedback after performing actions.
+ (bring examples maybe?)

 ## How users can get started with the project